 Thyme pairs well with meat, tomatoes, and beans.
 It is the main ingredient in the classic French herb combinations Boquet Garni and Herbes de Province.
 These herb blends are frequently used to flavor meat, stews, and soups.
-In Mediterranean cuisine, thyme is a popular seasoning for lamb dishes.
-The slightly floral flavor of thyme lightens the sometimes gamy flavor of lamb.
-Za'atar, a popular herb blend in Mediterranean cuisine, features thyme as a main ingredient.
+In Mediterranean cuisine, thyme is a popular seasoning for lamb dishes as the slightly floral flavor of thyme lightens the sometimes gamy taste of lamb.
+Za'atar, a popular herb blend in Mediterranean cuisine, features thyme as the main ingredient.
 Thyme is also used to flavor cheeses, lentils, and even tea.

 Fresh thyme can be added to a recipe whole with the stem, or the leaves can be removed from the stem and then sprinkled into a dish.
-If a recipe calls for a "sprig" of thyme, the leaves and stem should be used together, intact.
+If a recipe calls for a "sprig" of thyme, the leaves and stem should be kept intact.
 When adding a whole sprig of thyme to soups, stews, or other recipes, the leaves usually fall off during cooking and the woody stem can be removed prior to serving.

 If a recipe calls for "fresh thyme," the leaves need to be pulled off of the stem.
-To remove the leaves from a sprig of fresh thyme, simply hold the sprig at the top with one hand, pinch the sprig with the other, and pull backward down the stem, which will pull off the leaves as you go.
+To remove the leaves from a sprig of fresh thyme, simply hold the sprig at the top with one hand, pinch the sprig at the top with the other hand, and then slide those fingers down the stem, which will pull off the leaves as you go.
 The leaves will detach easily.
 Fresh thyme leaves are so small that they usually require no chopping.
 The exception to stripping the leaves from the stem is when the stem is young and flexible and it may be too difficult to remove the leaves.
 In this case, it is perfectly fine to chop the entire sprig and add it to the recipe.

-Dried thyme can be found in most major supermarkets year round.
+Dried thyme can be found in most major supermarkets year-round.
 Store dried thyme in an air-tight container, away from heat and light.
 When stored properly, dried thyme should retain flavor and potency for up to one year.